allegroai/clearml-docs/docs/guides/reporting/artifacts.md

 <a name="configure_artifact_storage" class="tr_top_negative"></a>

-Configure **ClearML** for uploading artifacts to any of the supported types of storage, which include local and shared folders, S3 buckets, Google Cloud Storage, and Azure Storage ([debug sample storage](../../references/sdk/logger.md#set_default_upload_destination) is different).
-Configure **ClearML** in any of the following ways:
+Configure ClearM for uploading artifacts to any of the supported types of storage, which include local and shared folders, S3 buckets, Google Cloud Storage, and Azure Storage ([debug sample storage](../../references/sdk/logger.md#set_default_upload_destination) is different).
+Configure ClearM in any of the following ways:

 * In the configuration file, set [default_output_uri](../../configs/clearml_conf.md#sdkdevelopment).
 * In code, when [initializing a Task](../../references/sdk/task.md#taskinit), use the `output_uri` parameter.